Bhwalee/Classification/MVP.md

 A clear seperation occurred for age, and medium seperation occurred blood pressure, and heart rate.

-Based on these findings, I hope to implment same model for women.
+Based on these findings, I hope to implment same model for women, and draw conclusions based on the model which detects which feature weighs heavily in determining patient's risk of getting a heart disease.

 <img width="375" alt="Screen Shot 2021-10-25 at 2 39 42 PM" src="https://user-images.githubusercontent.com/86501110/138774956-ba104d42-0d95-469b-828d-9870e2844d44.png">